-People Are Looking For Ivanka Trump's Response To The White Nationalist Rally
+Ivanka Trump's Response To The Charlottesville Rally Is Heavily Anticipated

 As a state of emergency is declared in Virginia, many people are waiting to hear Ivanka Trump's response to the Charlottesville rally.
 A white nationalist demonstration began in Charlottesville, around the University of Virginia campus, on Friday Aug.
 11. Violence has broken out as counterprotesters emerged into Saturday.